ispras/FedXplore/README.md

   > fedavg_cifar.txt
 ```

+At the first run, downloading CIFAR-10 takes some time.

 `device_ids` controls the GPU number (if there are several GPUs on the machine).
 You can specify multiple ids, then the training will be evenly distributed across the specified devices.

 Additionally, `manager.batch_size` client processes will be created.
 To forcefully terminate the training, kill any of the processes.